AspenForester/AspenForester.github.io/_drafts/Too_Many_Parameters.md

 ```
 $StopSettings = $ImportedData.$Environment.Stop
 ```
+And if we assume they chose "UAT", it leaves us with a simple Hashtable for Stopping the UAT environment.

 Then we can iterate over the keys and create the variables that once came from the parameters, and we don't need to do anything to the rest of the code.
 ```
 foreach ($key in $StopSettings.Keys)